 Recreational and medical marijuana is now legal in the state of Michigan.
-If you are starting a cannabis business, be sure to acquire cannabis insurance early on.
+If you are starting a cannabis business, be sure to acquire cannabis insurance in Michigan early on.
 There are a variety of cannabis insurance products available for your growing cannabis operation.
 Each product provides a benefit that could help protect a cannabis business from legal claims and lawsuits.
 Some of the most common cannabis insurance products include:

 General liability coverage protects cannabis business owners from a variety of claims, such as personal injury, property damage, and lawsuits that may arise from copyright infringement, libel, and slander, among others.
 General liability insurance will typically cover premises liability, medical payments, and hired/non-hired auto.
 You cannot always prepare for all types of accidents but general liability can help ensure that an unexpected event does not cause financial ruin.

 Cargo insurance is important for all cannabis businesses as it protects items that are being transported for your business or by your business.
 If your cannabis product is lost, stolen, or damaged when being loaded, during transport, or while being unloaded, your cargo policy would cover the cost for replacement.
 A cargo insurance policy may also cover any loss of income from lost non-replacement cargo, such as harvested crop.